mihaelacoman1/DataStructureEngine/README.md

+### DistributedDocDB - Simple Distributed Document Storage System

+DistributedDocDB is a Java-based client-server application designed to store, retrieve, and delete files remotely over a network.
+This project demonstrates key concepts of concurrent programming and TCP socket communication by allowing multiple clients to interact with the server simultaneously.

 ## Idea/Workflow
 DistributedDocDB is a simple client-server Java application that enables storing, retrieving, and deleting files remotely over a network.
 The server handles client requests concurrently, maintaining files under a dedicated directory.
 Clients send commands like PUT, GET, DELETE to manipulate files on the server.